Temperature Sensors

 Temperature sensors fall into two main categories based on how they take measurements.

 Contact sensors must physically touch whatever they’re measuring.
 They work through heat transfer, waiting until they reach the same temperature as the target object before producing a reading.
 This approach works well for measuring solid surfaces, liquids, and gases, though it does require a brief stabilization time.
 In some cases, inserting a probe can slightly disturb the temperature of what you’re measuring.
+Common contact sensors include thermocouples, Resistance Temperature Detectors( RTDs) , thermistors, and digital temperature sensors.

 Non-contact sensors measure temperature without touching the object at all.
 They detect thermal radiation, typically infrared energy, emitted from a surface.
 Because they don’t require physical contact, these sensors are ideal for measuring moving objects, extremely hot surfaces, electrically energized equipment, or hard-to-reach targets.
 They provide very fast measurements and don’t interfere with what they’re monitoring.
+The most common non-contact option is the infrared temperature sensor.

 3. Five Common Temperature Sensor Types